 For those who are unfamiliar with the term, an orthodontist is a fully qualified dentist who can easily treat patients ranging from children to senior citizens.
 The (AAO) American Association of Orthodontists is the governing body for orthodontics.
 Orthodontics per say is a field of dentistry that specializes in preventing, diagnosing and treating irregularities – both facial as well as dental.
 If you are looking for a good orthodontist in Switzerland, we are here for you.

 If you have to choose an orthodontist for treatment, make sure that he/she is a member of the AAO.
 This will ensure that your orthodontist has specialized in his/her field and that you are in safe hands.
 As per the AAO, kids should ideally be examined by an orthodontist when they are 7 years old, to ascertain that there are no irregularities in the jaw.

 What does an orthodontist do?

-An orthodontist specializes in correcting dental misalignments (jaw and teeth).
+An orthodontist specializes in correcting dental misalignments (jaw and teeth), or typical malocclusions.
 Dental misalignments can lead to a variety of other problems like speech issues, problems in chewing and also trouble in maintaining proper oral hygiene.
 Let us look at some of the common issues that can be solved by an orthodontist:

 Anteroposterior deviations – Most anteroposterior deviations cause a lot of trouble in biting and chewing.
 The most common problems include under-bite which means that the lower teeth are placed forward as compared to the upper teeth and over-bite which means that the upper teeth are placed forward compared to the lower teeth.
 Both these anteroposterior deviations result in difficulty in biting.